From $35K to $58K Without Adding Clients: The Pure Pricing Strategy That Grew Revenue 66% Through Elimination

 Margin improvement: +34%

-He scaled without hiring.
-Without adding capacity.
-Without burning out.
+He scaled without hiring, without adding capacity, and without burning out.
 He multiplied revenue by eliminating low-value clients and raising prices to match the value he actually delivered.

 Here’s what Santiago achieved through pricing evolution versus what the traditional hiring path would’ve delivered.